 Hima Das is an Indian sprint runner from the state of Assam.
 She holds the current Indian national record in 400 meters with a timing of 50.79 s that she clocked at the 2018 Asian Games.
 She is the first Indian athlete to win a gold medal in a track event at the IAAF World U20 Championships.

-If you have a success story to share, feel free to mail at [email protected]
+We hope for you to have liked our edition of famous Indian women and If you have a success story to share, feel free to email at [email protected]